 Erol Mintaş is a filmmaker based in Istanbul, Turkey.
-Born in Kars in northeastern Turkey in 1983, he first completed his undergraduate studies in computer and teaching technologies, before switching to graduate studies in cinema at Marmara University in Istanbul.
+Born in Kars in northeastern Turkey in 1983, he completed graduate studies in cinema at Marmara University in Istanbul.
 His final thesis was on the cinematic art of Tarkovsky.

-Currently, Mintaş is working on new film projects, including Crows, which was selected for a CINELINK co-production market at Sarajevo FF, the NIPKOW Foundation Program and Film Independent – GMM, and is going into production as a Turkey-Germany-France- Slovenia co-production.
+Currently, Mintaş’ is working on several new film projects, including Crows, which was selected for a CINELINK co-production market at Sarajevo FF, the NIPKOW Foundation Program and Film Independent – GMM, and is going into production as a Turkish-German-French-Slovenian co-production.

-Erol Mintaş is currently a MOBILE Resident in Helsinki.
-This programme is curated by Perpetuum Mobile (PM) and co-organised by PM with HIAP – The Helsinki International Artist Programme, Finland.
-His MOBILE Residency extends for three months, until the end of April, 2017.
+Erol Mintaş is currently a PM MOBILE Resident in Helsinki.
+This programme is curated by Perpetuum Mobile (PM) and co-organised by PM with HIAP – The Helsinki International Artist Programme.
+The programme is funded by the Helsinki City Cultural Office, Finland.

 Mintas’ MOBILE Residency extends from early February 2017 until the end of January 2017.